lindig/hms/README.md

 # HMS

 HMS is an extension for [sqlite] to parse a duration denoted in a string as hours:minutes:seconds into seconds.
-It implementsi two new
+It implements two new
 primitives:

 * `duration(string)` - parse hh:mm:ss.s to seconds